Apress/getting-started-w-NSX-T/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

-## ReleasesIncluded in this repository are a number of images that some readers may have found hard to read in the printed edition.
+## Releases

-##
+Included in this repository are a number of images that some readers may have found hard to read in the printed edition.